-Combining a 30-second tourbillon, equation of time, sunrise/sunset indicator and lots of other technically challenging complications, the new Panerai Luminor 1950 Equation of Time Tourbillon Titanio (PAM365) is the Italian brand’s opus magnum.
+Combining a 30-second tourbillon, equation of time, sunrise/sunset indicator and lots of other technically challenging complications, the 2010 Luminor 1950 Equation of Time Tourbillon Titanio (PAM365) is Panerai’s opus magnum.
 I mean, presented at the SIHH 2010, the PAM 365 is, perhaps, the most interesting among numerous “grand complication” models that you can wear on your wrist if the gadget’s huge size doesn’t scare you away.

-Besides the usual hour, minutes, small seconds and date, the watch has a pair of other indicators on its huge black dial.
+Besides the usual hour, minutes, small seconds and date, the huge black dial also has a pair of other indicators.

-At 6 o’clock, there is an equation of time indicator that measures difference between the solar and official local time.
-At 3 o’clock, just over the small date window, is placed a rudimentary month indicator, which is so basic it actually requires some effort to figure the current month.
+At 6 o’clock, there is an equation of time indicator that measures the difference between solar and official local time.
+At 3 o’clock, just over the small date window, is placed a rudimentary month indicator, which is so basic it requires some effort to figure the current month.

-A pair of more indicators is located on the inner part of the bezel.
-They display today’s sunset and sunrise time that are calculated depending on current date and the latitude.
-The latitude value is set once and for all while the prospective owner orders the watch.
+A pair of more indicators are located on the inner part of the bezel.
+They display today’s sunset and sunrise time that is calculated depending on the current date and the latitude.
+The latitude value is set once and for all when the prospective owner orders the product.

-Of course, there is a great deal to look at through the transparent case back of the watch.
+Of course, there is a great deal to look at through the transparent case back.

 Besides providing a good view at the subtly decorated P.2005/G hand-wound caliber (the P.2005 base movement was introduced almost four years ago, for that matters,) there is also a power reserve indicator, a 30-second tourbillon and even a map of the night sky as seen in your home town.

-Panerai Luminor 1950 Equation of Time Tourbillon Titanio L’Astronomo PAM365 watch specification
+Panerai Luminor 1950 Equation of Time Tourbillon Titanio L’Astronomo PAM365 specification

 Complications: Date, month, equation of time, tourbillon, power reserve, sunrise and sunset time